GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 *  The **Configure** button

 ## Application generation
-lancement du bash

-You have defined the model of your dream ?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You have defined the model of your dream ?
 You have generated your bash script ?
 You are now ready to generate your final application skeleton !

 All you need to put the bash script in a dedicated folder and execute it.

-<sub>If you are on windows you can use the git bash CLI</sub>
+>If you are on windows you can use the git bash CLI
+{: .prompt-tip }

 You should see the generation in your processing in your terminal.
 It takes few minutes to generate.